Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/alzDefaults/generateddocs/mc-alzDefaultPolicyAssignments.bicep.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
 parTopLevelManagementGroupPrefix | No       | Prefix for the management group hierarchy. parTopLevelManagementGroupSuffix | No       | Optional suffix for the management group hierarchy.
-This suffix will be appended to management group names.
+This suffix will be appended to management group names/IDs.
 Include a preceding dash if required.
 Example: -suffix parLogAnalyticsWorkSpaceAndAutomationAccountLocation | No       | The region where the Log Analytics Workspace & Automation Account are deployed. parLogAnalyticsWorkspaceResourceID | No       | Log Analytics Workspace Resource ID. parLogAnalyticsWorkspaceLogRetentionInDays | No       | Number of days of log retention for Log Analytics Workspace.